Are lawnmower blades good for making knives?-Let’s find out!

 They have at least 0.6 percent carbon, but not more than 0.84 percent.
 All those above 1084 will make the heat treatment more challenging.

-Heat treatment is needed to make the steel harder to be suitable for use.
+Heat treatment is needed to make the steel harder and suitable for use.

 The degree depends on the blade’s purpose.
-A blade has to be hard enough to keep the edge, yet still flexible to sustain a continuous and intense use.
+A blade has to be hard enough to keep the edge yet still flexible enough to sustain continuous and intense use.

 Tempering vs. Hardening